HartsyAI/SwarmUI-MagicPromptExtension/README.md

 Before you install the MagicPrompt Extension, ensure that you have the following prerequisites:

 * You need to have SwarmUI installed on your system.
 If you don't have it installed, you can download it from [here](https://github.com/mcmonkeyprojects/SwarmUI).
-* This extension assumes you have a working and setup local LLM API server.
-If you don't have one installed, you can download Jan AI from [here](https://jan.ai).
-If you want to use a paid API like OpenAI you can also set that up in Jan AI.
+* This extension assumes you have a working and setup local Ollama LLM API server and you know the URL to make API calls.
+If you do not have this installed follow the instructions on their [GitHub](https://github.com/ollama/ollama).

 ## Installation
 --------------

-To install the MagicPrompt Extension, follow these steps:
+To install the Extension real through all the steps before attempting to install.
+Then, follow these steps:

 1. Close your SwarmUI instance and navigate to `SwarmUI/src/Extensions` directory and clone the repo there.
 Open cmd `cd` to the directory above and `git clone ` the repo.
 2. Configure the extension as described in the [Configuration](#configuration) section.
-3. Run `update-windows.bat` or `update-linuxmac.sh` to recompile the project.
+3. Make sure you have run `update-windows.bat` or `update-linuxmac.sh` to recompile SwarmUI.
+This only needs to be done on first install.
-4. Restart your SwarmUI instance.
+4. Restart your SwarmUI instance and refresh your browser.
+You should now have a new tab called Hartsy.AI and a sub-tab called MagicPrompt.

 ## Configuration
 ----------------

-The MagicPrompt Extension can be used with ay LLM model that is supported by Jan AI.
-To configure the extension, follow these steps:
+The MagicPrompt Extension can be used with ay LLM model that is supported by Ollama.
+Currently only Ollama is supported:

 1. Open the extension folder in your SwarmUI instance and open the `setup.json` file.
-2. replace the `LlmEndpoint` with the URL of your LLM API server. and If you want, replace the `Instructions` with your own.
+2. replace the `LlmEndpoint` with the your LLM API server IP.
+For most people you should change this to `http://localhost:11434`.
+If you want, replace the `Instructions` with your own.
-3. Currently, you need to hardcode the model name in the MagicPromptAPI.cs file.
-This will change in the future.
+3. Make sure you have at least 1 model downloaded and ready in your Ollama instance.
-4. Save your changes and rebuild the project.
+4. Save your changes and rebuild the SwarmUI project using the `update-windows.bat` or `update-linuxmac.sh` script.

 ## Usage
 --------

-1. When you open your SwarmUI instance, you will see a new tab called "Kalebbroo".
-All the extensions will be under this tab.
+1. When you open your SwarmUI instance, you will see a new tab called "Hartsy.AI".
+All our extensions will be under this tab.
 ![Image description](./Images/Screenshots/kalebbroo_tab.PNG)
 2. Enter your crappy prompt in the box and click submit or hit enter.
 ![Image description](./Images/Screenshots/magicprompt_tab.PNG)